aalmada/aalmada.github.io/_posts/2023-09-14-Building-custom-iterators-with-yield-in-csharp.md

 }
 ```

-In this asynchronous scenario, `async` and `await` are used to pause execution, allowing other parts of the code to proceed during the delay.
+In this asynchronous scenario, we employ `async` and `await` to implement the `MoveNextAsync()` call without locking, permitting other code segments to execute during the delay.
 [You can experiment with it in SharpLab](https://sharplab.io/#v2:EYLgxg9gTgpgtADwGwBYA0AXEUCuA7AHwAEAmABgFgAoUgRmqLIAIjaUBuB51gVk6oYBOJgDNoMAIZgAFgAoAbhKhMAlhhgBbVXiYAlCXgDmMAIIBnAJ54ws2mia0y9x2QCUr6ky8tag2Ws1XfgZaJBYADiYASXMrMABRPBwNGCgJYAAbGAAeFTwMAD49A2NY6398pjMMJQx7PIwmSHw67UaNFQyMlTMYSDwAEzMAERgMiQsPKgBvT29FZRhBpgBeKpqoRoBqJogW/m9RaCYFJSZFDJwYVfXa9nOJS+vspiWB+4urra2pw9mqQ6HIjCIhIAB0o3GFlkHS6PT6EEGIzGEyCc0BPloLAA7A8ngdvABfajEqhAA).

-You can also apply yield to process other enumerables, as demonstrated by `Select()`:
+You can also apply `yield` to process other enumerables, as demonstrated by this implementation of `Select()`:

 ```csharp
 static IEnumerable<TResult> Select<TSource, TResult>(IEnumerable<TSource> source, Func<TSource, TResult> selector)